lwinschermann/FlowbasedOfflineChargingScheduler/README.md

 See dataGen.py for the code that called upon the other repository and the exact filtering settings.

 The code is run from the main.py.
-For comparison, the code includes a Gurobi [3] model that can solve the same problem. secondary.py provides some code to combine individual experiments into batches.
+For comparison, the code includes a Gurobi [3] model that can solve the same problem.
+Note that it is misleadingly named lp.py.
+It is however not a linear program, but a quadratic one in this implementation! secondary.py provides some code to combine individual experiments into batches.

 ## Past experiments